-The air is drawn through a filter to capture sulphate and nitrate particles.
+It is used for the determination of anions in precipitation and in the ambient air.
+The precipitation sample is analyzed directly, the air sample is drawn through a filter to capture sulphate and nitrate particles.
 Another filter impregnated with hydroxide captures sulphur dioxide and gaseous nitric acid.
 The exposed filters are leached out using deionized water and the sulphate and nitrate ion are determined by ion chromatography.
 Nitrates and gaseous nitric acid are determined as the sum of nitrate ion.
 Ion chromatography is based on the separation of anions in the colon filled with anion exchanger and their gradual elution and subsequent detection.

-Use: sulphates, SO2, sulphates and sum of nitrate ion at manual stations
+Use: Fluorides, chlorides, nitrates and sulphates in precipitation and SO_2 , sulphates and sum of nitrate ion in the ambient air at manual stations